-The Board of Directors proposes an annual dividend distribution for the year ended 31 December 2022 amounting to QR 502 million, equivalent to QR 0.09 per share, representing a payout ratio of 55% of current year's net earnings, and a dividend yield of 5.9% based on year-end's closing share price.
+The Board of Directors proposes an annual dividend distribution for the year ended 31st December 2023 amounting to QR 391 million, equivalent to QR 0.07 per share, representing a payout ratio of 88% of current year's net earnings, and a dividend yield of 5% based on year-end's closing share price.

 The Board of Directors is grateful to His Highness the Amir Sheikh Tamim bin Hamad Al Thani for his wise leadership, and unwavering support and guidance to Qatar's energy sector.

 The Board of Directors also expresses its profound gratitude to H.E.
 Mr. Saad Sherida Al-Kaabi, Minister of State for Energy Affairs, for his vision and wise leadership, and to the senior management of the joint venture for their hard work, commitment, and dedication.
-Also, we are thankful to our privileged shareholders for their ongoing support and trust.
+Also, we are thankful to our privilege ongoing support and trust.